Fast Density Estimation for Density-based Clustering Methods: The proposed algorithm

-The calculating of $\text{II}$ for each pair of points has $O(n^{2})$ time-complexity.
-However, $\text{III}$ can be calculated in advance with $O(n)$ time complexity.
-Thus, it is efficient to replace $\text{II}$ with $\text{III}$.
-Based on \eqref{eq:1}, \eqref{eq:2}, \eqref{eq:4} and \eqref{eq:5}, we proposed region query algorithm with pruning technique in Algorithm \ref{alg:rq} below to construct the $\epsilon$-neighborhood of $x_{p_{m}}$.
+Based on Theorems \ref{t:1} and \ref{c:1}, we propose a Fast PCA Pruning (FPCAP) algorithm to accelerate the range query for $x_{p_m}\in D$ in neighborhood finding.
+The main idea of the FPCAP algorithm is shown in Figure \ref{fig:diagram2}, and the detailed algorithm is given in Algorithm \ref{alg:rq}.
 Algorithm \ref{alg:rq} can be roughly divided into four stages.
-If $\vert d_{p_{m}}-d_{p_{m+t}}\vert>\epsilon$, Stage $\text{I}$ will exclude all points on one side of $x_{p_{m+t}}$ when constructing $x_{p_{m}}$'s $\epsilon$-neighborhood.
-It means that in Stage $\text{I}$, the calculation of redundant distances is reduced in batches.
-Stage $\text{II}$ and $\text{III}$ will exclude the point at which the current iteration is reached in time of $\epsilon$-neighborhood constructing if the condition in Step 4 or 6 holds.
-If the algorithm goes to the Stage$\text{\uppercase\expandafter{\romannumeral4}}$, we must calculate the distance between $x_{p_{m}}$ and $x_{p_{m+t}}$: The work in \cite{lai2010fast} can be viewed as a special case of our method when $d=[z_{p_{1},1}, z_{p_{2},1},\ldots,z_{p_{n},1}]$ and $z_{p_{i},1}$ is the projection value of $x_{p_{i}}$ along the first principal component.
-The parameter $\rm{step}=1\ \rm{or}-1$ in Algorithm\ref{alg:rq} means to search the right or left side of point $x_{p_{m}}$ in constructing $\epsilon$-neighborhood.
-The meaning of $d$ in Algorithm\ref{alg:rq} is same as that in \eqref{eq:0}.
-The value of $h$ is determined according to the inequality:
+Stage I excludes all the points on one side of $x_{p_{m+t}}$, that is, Stage I reduces the redundant distance calculations in batches.
+Stages II and III exclude the point at which the current iteration is reached if the condition in Step 4 or Step 6 in Algorithm \ref{alg:rq} holds.
+In Stage IV, we have to calculate the distance between $x_{p_{m}}$ and $x_{p_{m+t}}$ to see if $x_{p_{m+t}}$ is in the neighborhood of $x_{p_m}$: \ben d_{p_{m},p_{m+t}}=\|x_{p_m}-x_{p_{m+t}}\|. \enn When we do range query for $x_{p_k}$, the parameter $\rm{step}=1$ or $-1$ in Algorithm \ref{alg:rq} means finding neighbors of $x_{p_k}$ from the set $\{x_{p_j}|k<j\leq n\}$ or $\{x_{p_j}|0<j<k\}$.

-where $\lambda_{i}$ is the $i$th largest eigenvalue and $h$ is the smallest number such that \eqref{eq:6} is satisfied for a given $p$ such as 0.8, 0.9 or 0.99.